 Free Print Allocation!

-Print from a PrintQ print station and earn $1.00 in additional quota!
+Print from a PrintQ Kiosk and earn $1.00 in additional quota!

 General Use Campus Computer Labs

-The two largest lab locations on campus provide an academic-friendly environment for all CMU students to conduct research, complete homework assignments, and carry out electronic communication.
+The two largest public lab locations on campus provide an academic-friendly environment for all CMU students to conduct research, complete homework assignments, and carry out electronic communication.
+Additionally, the Virtual Lab offers access to specialized software from your personal computer.

 CBA and OIT have collaborated to provide the Virtual Lab service.
-Check the configuration instructions to access lab software from your personal computer!
+Accessible anywhere, this virtual desktop allows access to specialized software, your UDrive, and printing through the PrintQ service.
+Check the configuration instructions to access the Virtual Lab from your personal computer!

 College/Department Computer Labs